Billy Fiske: Early life

 Fiske was born in Chicago in 1911, the son of Beulah and William Fiske, a New England banking magnate.
 He attended school in Chicago, and then went to school in France in 1924, where he discovered the sport of bobsled at the age of 16.
-Fiske attended Trinity Hall, Cambridge in 1928 where he studied Economics and History.
+Fiske attended Trinity Hall, Cambridge, in 1928 where he studied economics and history.

 In 1936 Ted Ryan, an heir of Thomas Fortune Ryan, brought some photographs of mountains near Aspen, Colorado, to Fiske.
 They had been given to Ryan by a man trying to interest him in investing in a mining claim.
 Fiske and Ryan, however, saw in them ideal terrain for downhill skiing, and the ski resort the pair had been talking about establishing in the United States, similar to those in the Alps where Fiske had competed in the Olympics.

 Fiske and Ryan visited Aspen, then a faded mining town decades removed from its boomtown years in the 1880s.
 Many of the abandoned properties around town were available for very low prices.
 Fiske bought an option on one, and he and Ryan had blueprints drawn up for a ski lodge.
 For the next season, they hired guides, including Swiss ski champion André Roch, then studying at Reed College in Oregon.
 The lodge opened at the end of 1937, and a few weeks later the Boat Tow, an early ski lift, opened.
 These events are considered the beginning of skiing in Aspen.

 Fiske then worked at the London office of Dillon, Reed & Co, the New York bankers.
 Fiske married Rose Bingham, Countess of Warwick, in Maidenhead.

 Bobsled career

 In 1928, as driver of the first five-man US Bobsled team to win the Olympics, Fiske became the youngest gold medalist in any winter sport (he was not eclipsed until 1992 by Toni Nieminen), aged just 16 years at the 1928 Winter Olympics in St. Moritz, Switzerland.
-His American team-mates were Geoffrey Mason, Nion Tocker, Clifford Gray and Richard Parke.
+His American team-mates were Geoffrey Mason, Nion Tucker, Clifford Gray and Richard Parke.

-Billy Fiske with his gold-medal-winning team in 1932.
+Billy Fiske with his gold medal-winning team in 1932.

 Fiske competed again at the 1932 Winter Olympics at Lake Placid, New York, USA, where he carried the United States' flag at the opening ceremony.
 The format of the race was altered to a four-man team, but again Fiske and his team-mates, Clifford Gray, Eddie Eagan, and Jay O'Brien took gold.

 Fiske was invited, but declined to lead the bobsled team in the 1936 Winter Olympics in Garmisch-Partenkirchen in Germany.
 It is believed by some that this decision was due to his disagreeing with the politics in Germany at the time, which may also explain his later decision to join the war effort in 1940.

 Fiske was also a Cresta Champion, and was well known for jumps from the Badrutt's Palace Hotel's bar chandelier in St. Moritz.